 Physician burnout is not a mental health issue, it’s a syndrome brought on by unending challenges in the healthcare sector.
 As already highlighted by the Medscape survey, time is one of the leading causes of physician burnout as there isn’t enough given to physicians to fully realize their roles and quality of life.
 This is further impacted by admin, patients, colleagues and workplace conditions.
 Physician burnout treatment involves the need to make a lasting impact on physician well-being through improved efficiencies, investment into supporting technologies and reducing the overall administrative burden.

-While poorly implemented solutions and endless technology implementations and regulations can have a negative impact on physician workloads and well-being, there is immense potential in the use of artificial intelligence (AI) solutions that can not only support the physician in their role, but reduce their admin burden.
+While poorly implemented solutions and endless technology implementations and regulations can have a negative impact on physician workloads and well-being, there is immense potential in the use of artificial intelligence (AI) solutions that can not only support the physician in their role, but reduce their administrative burden.
 There are multiple innovations in the field today – innovations that automate basic tasks, that pull admin away from the physician and into the algorithm-driven back-end, and that translate huge volumes of work into simple workflows that can prioritize time and urgency.
-Improved efficiencies could be a strong contributor to physician burnout treatment in 2021.
+Improved efficiencies could be a strong contributor to physician burnout treatment in 2023.

-There is immense value in AI as a tool to reducing the pressure put on physicians, not only in terms of admin, but also in improving workflows and workloads.
+There is immense value in AI as a tool for reducing the pressure put on physicians, not only in terms of admin, but also in improving workflows and workloads.
 The right solutions can make a noticeable difference to quality of working life and reducing the risk of burnout.
 AI and deep learning platforms offer numerous benefits to the radiology profession that include streamlined workflows, time-saving support, increased capacity, and improved diagnosis reliability.
 This minimizes pressure on the radiologist as they know that they are supported and they can improve their levels of patient care.